-How you argue in front of the kids can make all the difference.
-Find out the pros and cons of fighting with your mate when your kids are in the room.
+The pros and cons of arguing with your other half when the kids are in the room.

-The nitty gritty of everyday life can send couples over the edge.
-Arguing or fighting isn’t the most fun thing to do in a marriage, especially when there’s plenty of research to suggest that kids who often witness full-blown, mean-spirited, scorched-earth battle between their parents are at an increased risk of anxiety, depression and aggression later on in life.
-But let’s face it; anyone who claims they “never” lose it in front of their brood is not being completely honest.
+No one intends to argue or fight with their spouse, especially as there’s research to suggest that children (even babies), who often witness battles between their parents can be more at risk of anxiety, depression and aggression later on in life.
 So what’s the middle ground?
-Should parents bottle up emotions till the kids go off to bed?
+Should parents bottle up emotions until the kids go off to bed?
 Or is an occasional row a healthy thing for kids to witness, as long it’s done respectfully?

-There are countless such studies which establish the pattern of mental and physical damage to kids when parents quarrel to the point of sucking the oxygen in the room!
-But experts feel not all conflict is harmful to the child.
-It’s the way parents handle the situation, constructively or destructively, which makes all the difference.
+There are countless such studies which establish the pattern of mental and physical damage to kids when parents quarrel.
+But conflict is a natural part of everyday life and experts believe that not all conflict is harmful to the child – it’s the way parents handle the situation, constructively or destructively, which makes all the difference.

-So it’s okay to have conflicts in front of kids as long as you’re able to frame your argument as a debate, do it respectfully without name-calling, screaming, banging the door in anger, stick to the topic of conflict without digging up the past, and move towards a healthy resolution.
+Professors of Psychology, Mark Cummings and Patrick Davies, explore this in the book Marital Conflict and Children.
+They highlight destructive behaviour from parent to parent (verbal or physical aggression, the client treatments or capitulation) that can cause long-term issues for children.
+However, children who witness a disagreement that is eventually and effectively resolved stand to learn a great deal about their own future conflicts and resolutions.
+So it’s okay to have conflicts in front of kids as long as you’re able to frame your argument as a debate, do it respectfully without name-calling, screaming, or banging the door in anger.
+Aim to stick to the topic of conflict without digging up any dirt, and move towards a healthy resolution.

-In fact, Adam Grant, the renowned professor of Psychology at the Wharton School of Business, goes a step further and advocates healthy fighting in front of kids to make smarter, more creative and well-rounded individuals.
+Adam Grant, the renowned professor of psychology at the Wharton School of Business, advocates healthy fighting in front of kids to make smarter, more creative and well-rounded individuals.
 He says that too many kids are taught that fighting is bad manners, but the right kind of family arguments, which lead to a solution, help kids build character, make them ready for the real world, allow them to think independently and find creative solutions to disagreements.

-I’m totally of the same opinion.
-One day your perfect little angels will become messy adults and they do not need a fairy tale filter for life.
-They should be comfortable with their emotions and when they see their parents argue, debate, then cool-off and apologise, it normalises disagreements and also drives home the message that you can be in a respectful relationship with someone who is not in sync with your viewpoint.
-As long as kids see parents work through their issues and are not frequently subjected to a hostile blow-up, it’s good to be exposed to the realness and the unapologetic rawness of adult life.
+One day your little angels will become adults and they do not need a fairy tale filter for life.
+They should be comfortable with their emotions and when they see their parents argue, debate, then cool-off and apologise – it normalises disagreements and also drives home the message that you can be in a respectful relationship with someone who is not in sync with your viewpoint.
+As long as kids see parents work through their issues without aggression and resentment, and are not frequently subjected to a hostile blow-up, it’s good to be exposed to the realness and the unapologetic rawness of adult life.
 Of course, this comes with the disclaimer: there’s a “right” way to fight – the one which does not involve screaming through the rooftops or being unnecessarily cruel at the drop of the hat.